COMPETITIVE GOVERNANCE

 The purpose of the Charity Assessor Organizations Sector is to case-manage those receiving help from charities.

-An AO determines and coordinates the assistance needed from charities for the people the AO manages.
+An AO determines and coordinates the assistance from charities for the people under the AO’s management.

-An AO may use individual subjective determination to set requirements of work, education, lifestyle, among others, on those individuals and families seeking assistance.
+An AO may use individual subjective determinations to set requirements for work, education, lifestyle, among others, for individuals and families under the AO’s management.

-Funds earned by work required or requested by AO's go to the associated CDA's.
+Funds earned from work required or requested by AO's go to the associated CDAs.

 Sector 4.
 Family Law